 One of the most beautiful places in Savar, near Dhaka, is the National Memorial.
 It was founded to recall the memory of the 7 major War Heroes of the Liberation War in 1971.

 Bangladeshi Structural Engineer and Architect Syed Mainul Hossain designed this remarkable memorial.
-The monument consists of 7 different segments which are standing proudly together to represent the 7 War Heroes.
+The monument consists of 7 different segments that stand proudly together to represent the 7 War Heroes.

-Staggeringly, the complex has the area of 84 acres.
-National Parade, Scouting Display, Liberation War songs and related programs are displayed here annually, on the victory day, 16th December.
+Staggeringly, the complex has an area of 84 acres.
+National Parade, Scouting Display, Liberation War songs and related programs are displayed here annually on the victory day, 16th December.
 Besides, it’s a regular visiting spot for general people all of the time.

-It’s all for now about top historical interest in Bangladesh.
-If you have any suggestion, please inform from the comment section.
-We are ready to make Bangladesh discoverable from anywhere of the world.
-Travel Mate Bangladesh is arranging regular tour on different historical sites in Bangladesh.
-So, if you need support, contact to our team.
+For now, it’s all about the top historical places in Bangladesh.
+If you have any suggestions, please inform us in the comment section.
+We are ready to make Bangladesh discoverable from anywhere in the world.
+Travel Mate Bangladesh arranges regular tours of different historical sites in Bangladesh.
+So, if you need support, contact our team.
 Thanks for staying with us. 🙂